jamiemorales/project-case-studies/README.md

 ## Contents

-01 Detect credit card fraud
+0001 Detect credit card fraud

+To be continued...
+This work is ongoing, check back soon for more.

 ## More